Batuhanirmali/PokemonApp/README.md

 But where PokemonApp really shines is in its detail screen.
 Here, you'll find a big image of the Pokémon, as well as all the details you could want about its abilities, types, and stats.
 Whether you're a seasoned Pokémon master or just getting started on your journey, this wealth of information is sure to come in handy.

-So what are you waiting for?
-Download PokemonApp today and start exploring the world of Pokémon like never before.
-With its powerful integration with the PokeAPI and its stunning design, this app is sure to be a hit with fans of all ages.

 ## 📱 Application Features